ciaocloud/minipy-pubsub/README.md

 *   **Configuration**: We could add a configuration file to manage settings like the segment size, data directory, and server port.

-This tutorial provides a solid foundation for understanding and extending Mini Pulsar.
+This tutorial provides a solid foundation for understanding and extending Mini Kafka.
 Feel free to experiment with the code and try implementing some of these improvements!